Webster University Connections Portal

 As a reminder, any email that comes from outside of the @webster.edu domain is delivered with the following caution message in a banner at the top of the email that reads “CAUTION: This email originated from outside of the organization.
 Do not click links or open attachments unless you recognize the sender and know the content is safe.”
 These messages should also serve as a good flag in determining the legitimacy of an email sender.

 While Information Technology does take measures to filter spam and scan emails at the server level and is taking additional action to block these specific messages, these can never be 100% effective in blocking all suspicious emails.
 Please take a few moments to review the security awareness topics below on phishing and email scams to help ensure your personal data remains confidential and secure.

 Phishing attempts can take several different forms.
 The most common are ones that ask you to verify your account information for some reason.
 For instance, they may say there was a security compromise that they need to verify your account is still in use, that you’ve reached your quota, etc. These messages will often say if you don’t respond, your account will be closed or locked.
 Webster University and all reputable businesses and organizations will never send messages requesting you provide logon and/or financial account credentials.
 Please treat ALL such messages as fraudulent.

 Other phishing attempts can appear to come from a manager or president of an organization asking you to download an attachment with important information (or view a link).
 These can often contain malicious software or keystroke loggers meant to capture login credentials.

-In general, please be on the lookout for these red flags that often indicate a phishing message:
+In general, be on the lookout for these red flags that often indicate a phishing message:

-- Spoofed links/web pages (links that appear to go to a legitimate web site but upon hovering your mouse over the link actually point to a different [and malicious] web page altogether)
+- Spoofed links/web pages, such as links that appear to go to a legitimate website but by hovering your mouse over the link, you see they actually point to a different (and malicious) web page.

 You are your best resource to prevent becoming a victim of phishing.
 Here are some general best practices: